Verdun, Quebec: Transport

 Verdun is served by Quebec Autoroutes 15 and 20, which skirt the northern and eastern edges of its mainland portion and merge with Autoroute 10 on Nuns' Island.
 The island is connected to the Island of Montreal and the South Shore via the Champlain Bridge.

 The borough is contemplating the possibility of building a service bridge between the Island of Montreal and Nuns' Island.
 The bridge would connect Boul.
 Marguerite-Bourgeoys on Nuns' Island with Rue Galt in mainland Verdun.
-It would be accessible only to city services, public transit, cyclists, and pedestrians.
+It would be accessible to city services, public transit, cyclists, and pedestrians.
+Portland, Oregon's Tillikum Crossing is an example of this type of bridge.

 The borough is served by the Green Line of the Montreal Metro: Verdun, De l'Église, and LaSalle stations, along with Jolicoeur station immediately across the aqueduct in Ville-Émard.
 All of these stations have been in service since 1978.
-Other than the metro, there is also the bus.
-The following bus routes pass through Verdun: 12 Ile Des Soeurs, 37 Jolicoeur, 38 De l'Église, 61 Wellington, 71 Pointe-Saint-Charles, 107 Verdun, 108 Bannantyne, 112 Airlie and 114 Angrignon.
+Other than the metro, there are also several bus lines including two high frequency lines, the 107 and the 112.
+The following bus routes pass through Verdun: 12 Île Des Soeurs, 37 Jolicoeur, 38 De l'Église, 61 Wellington, 71 Pointe-Saint-Charles, 107 Verdun, 108 Bannantyne, 112 Airlie, 114 Angrignon, 168 Cité-du-Havre, 172 Du Golf, 176 Berlioz and the 872 Île-des-Soeurs.

-The Réseau express métropolitain light metro serves Verdun at Île-des-Soeurs station, with the station opening on July 31, 2023.
-This provides automated train service connecting Verdun to Montreal Central Station, Brossard, Downtown Montreal and other areas of Greater Montreal, including, by 2027, Montreal-Trudeau International Airport at the YUL–Montréal–Trudeau Airport station.
+The Réseau express métropolitain light metro serves Verdun at Île-des-Soeurs station since July 31, 2023.
+This provides automated train service connecting Verdun to Montreal Central Station, Brossard, Saint-Laurent, Deux-Montagnes, Downtown Montreal and other areas of Greater Montreal, including, by 2027, Montreal-Trudeau International Airport at YUL–Aéroport-Montréal–Trudeau station.